rilianx/ibex-lib/plugins/param-estim/README.md

 ### ibex configuration

-Must add the param-estim flag to use it and as optional the default optimizer (optim).
+For param estim: Must add the param-estim flag to use it and as optional the default optimizer (optim).

 `./waf configure --with-optim --with-param-estim --prefix=. --gaol-dir= --lp-lib=soplex --with-affine`